What Is the Bargaining Stage of Grief: How to Cope

 Is bargaining a coping mechanism?

-Yes, bargaining grief is considered to be a coping mechanism.
 A professional counselor and a psychotherapist, Sultan and Awad (2020) say that it’s a way for individuals to try to regain control and negotiate with a higher power in the face of loss and uncertainty and helps individuals to process difficult emotions.

 However, it’s important to recognize that bargaining cannot change the reality of the situation and that ultimately, individuals will need to move through the other stages of grief in order to come to terms with their loss and find a sense of peace and healing.

-In this video, Carolyn Moor, an author and advocate for widows, talks about how to comfort and support those experiencing grief.
+In this video, Carolyn Moor, an author and advocate for widows, talks about how to comfort and support those experiencing grief:

 What are bargaining styles?